MythTV/ansible/README.md

 platforms have different python requirements.
 Please replace hosts, with the appropriate filename.

+For a normal development system running Qt5
+> ansible-playbook -i hosts qt5.yml

+For a buildslave system running Qt5
+> ansible-playbook -i hosts buildslave-qt5.yml

+#### Only for older releases
+You will only need to use these instructions if you are trying to build older releases of MythTV which are based on Qt4.

 For a normal development system running Qt4
 > ansible-playbook -i hosts qt4.yml

-For a normal development system running Qt5
-> ansible-playbook -i hosts qt5.yml

 For a buildslave system running Qt4
 > ansible-playbook -i hosts buildslave.yml

-For a buildslave system running Qt5
-> ansible-playbook -i hosts buildslave-qt5.yml

 For a buildslave system running both Qt4 and Qt5
 > ansible-playbook -i hosts buildslave.yml